 1. Return Too Many Items

 As the articles and blog posts referenced below show, the weight of the internet evidence is that you will get banned for life -with either one warning or no warning- for returning too much stuff.
 Generally, a return rate of 10% or more of your orders puts you into dangerous territory.
 This means that for every 100 orders, returning 10 or more can place you at a high risk of getting kicked off the platform.
 Also, as I said above, this can get your spouse or kids banned as well, if they live at your same address.

 What’s more, if you’re lucky enough to get a warning, it may take the form of an innocuous-seeming message like this one:

 “We’re writing to apologize for the number of issues you’ve experienced with your shipments.
 Your correspondences with us indicate you’ve required refunds on a majority of orders for a number of reasons” (source: Techwalls).

-So watch out for any return-related correspondence from Amazon, even it it doesn’t say you may get banned.
+So watch out for any return-related correspondence from Amazon, even if it doesn’t say you may get banned.

 How To Avoid Getting Banned from Amazon

-Although Amazon can ban you at any time and for any reason, if you want to avoid its wrath, keep your return rate low – real low.
-Although there seems to be no “hard” rule, to be on the safe side, I would keep it to under 5% of items bought and money spent.
+Although Amazon can ban you for any reason, if you want to avoid it, keep your return rate low.
+There seems to be no “hard” rule on how low.
+Still, to be on the safe side, I would keep it to under 5% of items bought and money spent.
 You should aggregate this for your entire household’s shopping, even if different people have different accounts.

-So if your household spends $1,000 on a hundred items, do not return more than two or three items, or more than $50 worth of stuff.
+So say your household spends $1,000 on a hundred items.
+Then, don’t return more than 2-3 items, or more than $50 of stuff.
 (Other sites say the threshold is more like 10%, but I’m going with 5% because I’m paranoid like that).

 In practical terms, unless you have a spreadsheet or something, it’s hard to keep track of your household return percentage.
 So, I’d say that, as a rule of thumb, return things very rarely, maybe one or two times per year.